 Additional endorsements are possible in social science, science, mathematics, etc. If interested, be sure to discuss this with your advisor, during your advising appointment.
 No Additional test(s) required at this time.

 ALL SPED MAJORS ARE ENCOURAGED TO TAKE C&I 403.
-INFORMATION FROM THIS CLASS IS INCLUDED IN THE APT TEST.

 Requirements for middle school endorsements are subject to change through the Illinois State Board of Education.